denisdamata/column-comment-aligner/README.md

 # Column Comment Aligner for Python-like Code

 This is the extension was created by Denis da Mata using DeepSeek AI.
-This extension aligns comments in Python to column 80, like Assembly comments, but only if there is code on the same line.
+This VS Code extension aligns comments in Python to column 80, like Assembly comments, but only if there is code on the same line.
 If the line contains no code, the extension does nothing.